 Prior to practicing law, Mr. Russell participated in developing computer simulations of the guidance and detonation equipment of the U.S. Army’s PATRIOT missile system.

 Mr. Russell is a former two-term member of the firm’s Executive Committee.
-He was recognized in The Best Lawyers in America® for Patent Law in 2021 and each of the 20 years immediately preceding.
+He was recognized in The Best Lawyers in America® for Patent Law in 2022 and each of the 21 years immediately preceding.
 He was also recognized as a 2009 Georgia "Super Lawyer" for Intellectual Property law by Super Lawyers magazine.
 Mr. Russell was listed in the International Who's Who of Patent Lawyers in 2011 and 2013 and also in the International Who’s Who of Business Lawyers for Patents in 2011, 2013 and 2014.
-He was named Pro Bono Volunteer of the Year in 2011 by Atlanta Legal Aid Society, Inc. Mr. Russell was named a top patent practitioner in 2020 and the eight years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He was named Pro Bono Volunteer of the Year in 2011 by Atlanta Legal Aid Society, Inc. Mr. Russell was named a top patent practitioner in 2021 and the nine years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 He was named among Georgia Trend's 2012 "Legal Elite" in the area of Intellectual Property Law.
 Mr. Russell received Lexology’s Client Choice Guide - International 2013 Award in the Intellectual Property: Patents category for Georgia.
 In 2014, he was recommended by Legal 500 US for Patent Prosecution.
 Mr. Russell is AV® rated by Martindale-Hubbell.*

 Provide patent procurement and counseling services to Zodiac Aerospace, a world leader in aerospace equipment and systems for commercial, regional and business aircraft, as well as helicopters and space applications.
 The firm works intimately with in-house patent counsel and the inventors to understand the inventions and their importance in the company’s overall business strategy.
 Through these efforts, we take an active role in shaping the company’s overall patent and trademark strategy, including identifying and protecting innovations, as well as evaluating and designing around third-party intellectual property rights.